ideal54/Morse-Code-Encoder-v2/README.md

 # Morse-Code-Encoder-v2

 This is my latest v2 Morse Encoder which is a significant improvement on my original v1 Morse Encoder.
+For full project details go to http://vk2idl.xyz .
+I have left my v1 Morse Encoder on github for reference but I recommend using this version instead.

 My original Morse Encoder project brief was to create a device that allowed Morse Code to be sent by typing text on a keyboard rather than using a Morse key.
 It was initially targeting those who were new to Morse Code or who were no longer as proficient as they once were.
 Hardware inputs were also provided to allow a manual key and a Morse Paddle to be connected, but they were added as secondary option to using the keyboard.